You can translate the document:

 • sp_{sp_name}_{by_input_parameters (optional)}

-• {sp_name} is the descriptive name of the stored procedure created
+• {sp_name} is the descriptive name of the created stored procedure.

 • E.g.: